krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 Also, if you add bundles to the worksheet on the CLI, then you should reload the worksheet before you make edits or else you will lose those changes.

-### Running bundles on our own machines

-By default, your code is run on machines owned by CodaLab.
-However, these are mostly for testing.
-You should use your own machines if you are doing large amounts of computation or need specialized hardware.

-To run your own worker, first [install Docker](Installing-Docker) which will be used to run your bundles in an isolated environment.
-Then, you can start your own worker using the code from the `codalab-cli` git repository or by downloading it from [here](https://worksheets.codalab.org/rest/worker/code.tar.gz):

-    codalab-cli/worker/worker.sh --bundle-service-url https://worksheets.codalab.org

-For information on all the supported flags, run the script with `--help`.
-Aside from the `--bundle-service-url` other important flags include `--work-dir` specifying where to store intermediate data and `--slots` controlling how many bundles can run concurrently.

-If you are running multiple workers and need granular control over which workers run which bundles, you can start each worker with a tag specified using the `--tag <tag>` flag and then specify the tag when creating the run bundle with the `--request-queue tag=<tag>` flag.
-That bundle will be scheduled to run on any of the workers with the specified tag.

-If you would like to use your GPUs with CUDA, you can find more information about how you should set up your machine and Docker images on [this page](Creating-Docker-Images).

 ### Updating CodaLab CLI